HamedAsoodeh/Server-Security-Dashboard/Readme.md

 ✅ mysql: RUNNING
 ⚠️ docker: NOT INSTALLED
 ```

 ---

-## 🤝 Contributing / مشارکت
+## 🤝 Contributing

-- Fork the project / پروژه را Fork کنید
+- Fork the project
-- Create your feature branch / شاخه جدید ایجاد کنید
+- Create your feature branch
-- Commit your changes / تغییرات را ثبت کنید
+- Commit your changes
-- Push to the branch / به شاخه ارسال کنید
+- Push to the branch
-- Open a Pull Request / Pull Request باز کنید
+- Open a Pull Request

 ---

-## 📜 License / مجوز
+## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.
-این پروژه تحت مجوز MIT منتشر شده است - فایل LICENSE را ببینید.

 ---

-## ⚠️ Security Notes / نکات امنیتی
+## ⚠️ Security Notes

-- Always review code before execution / همیشه قبل از اجرا کد را بررسی کنید
+- Always review code before execution
-- The script contains no sensitive information / اسکریپت حاوی اطلاعات حساس نیست
+- The script contains no sensitive information
-- Run with appropriate permissions / با سطح دسترسی مناسب اجرا کنید
+- Run with appropriate permissions
-- Regular monitoring enhances server security / مانیتورینگ منظم امنیت سرور را افزایش می‌دهد
+- Regular monitoring enhances server security

 ---

-## 📞 Support / پشتیبانی
+## 📞 Support

-- Open a GitHub Issue / باز کردن Issue در گیت‌هاب
+- Open a GitHub Issue
-- Check the Discussions / بررسی Discussions
+- Check the Discussions
-- Email: your-email@example.com / ایمیل: your-email@example.com
+- Email: hamedasoodeh@gmail.com

 ---

-## 🌟 Star History / تاریخچه ستاره‌ها
+## 🌟 Star History

 If you find this project useful, please give it a ⭐ on GitHub!
-اگر این پروژه برایتان مفید بود، لطفاً در گیت‌هاب به آن ⭐ بدهید!